When Should We (Not) Interpret Linear IV Estimands as LATE?: Introduction

 \section{Introduction}

 Many instrumental variables are only valid after conditioning on additional covariates.
-The draft eligibility instrument in \cite{Angrist1990} requires controlling for year of birth.
-The college proximity instrument in \cite{Card1995} is invalid without conditioning on a number of individual characteristics of workers \citep{Kitagawa2015}.
-Even in the case of randomized experiments with noncompliance, it is often necessary to control for covariates that are correlated with treatment probability, such as household size and survey wave in \cite{Finkelsteinetal2012}.
+The draft eligibility instrument in \cite{Angrist1990} requires controlling for the year of birth.
+The college proximity instrument in \cite{Card1995} is invalid without conditioning on several individual characteristics of workers \citep{Kitagawa2015}.
+Even in the case of randomized experiments with noncompliance, it is often necessary to control for covariates correlated with treatment probability, such as household size and survey wave in \cite{Finkelsteinetal2012}.

-When conditioning on additional covariates is necessary for instrument validity, the interpretation of the linear instrumental variables (IV) and two-stage least squares (2SLS) estimands becomes tricky. \cite{AI1995} provide an influential interpretation of the 2SLS estimand in this context as a convex combination of conditional local average treatment effects (LATEs), \textit{i.e.}~average effects of treatment for individuals whose treatment status is affected by the instrument.
-This result, however, is restricted to saturated models with discrete covariates and first-stage regressions that include a full set of interactions between these covariates and the instrument; this is equivalent to requiring that the researcher estimates a separate first stage for every combination of covariate values.
-Such specifications are very rare in empirical work, as is evident from several recent surveys of applications of IV methods.\footnote{The scarcity of such specifications in published research can easily be inferred from \cite{MTW2021} and \cite{Young2022}.
-It is explicitly discussed by \cite{BBMT2022}.} This severely limits the applicability of \cite{AI1995}'s result to interpreting actual IV and 2SLS estimates \citep[cf.][]{Abadie2003}.
+When conditioning on additional covariates is necessary for instrument validity, interpreting the linear instrumental variables (IV) and two-stage least squares (2SLS) estimands becomes complicated. \cite{AI1995} (hereafter, \citetalias{AI1995}) provide an influential interpretation of the 2SLS estimand in this context as a convex combination of conditional local average treatment effects (LATEs), \textit{i.e.}~average effects of treatment for individuals whose treatment status is affected by the instrument.
+However, this result is restricted to saturated models with discrete covariates and first-stage regressions that include a complete set of interactions between these covariates and the instrument.
+Such specifications are rare in empirical work, as is evident from several recent surveys of applications of IV methods.\footnote{\cite{BBMT2022,BBMT2025} consider a sample of 99 papers and find a single application of \citetalias{AI1995}'s specification. \cite{MTW2021} consider a sample of 122 papers and identify seven with specifications that include \textit{some} covariate interactions with a single instrument.} This makes \citetalias{AI1995}'s result inappropriate for interpreting the vast majority of IV estimates encountered in economic applications \citep[cf.][]{Abadie2003}.